containers/bootc/docs/install.md

 root-fs-type = "xfs"
 ```

-At the current time, `root-fs-type` is the only available configuration option, and it must be set.
+At the current time, `root-fs-type` is the only available configuration option, and it **MUST** be set.

 Configuration files found in this directory will be merged, with higher alphanumeric values
 taking precedence.
 If for example you are building a derived container image from the above OS,
-you coudl create a `50-myos.toml`  that sets `root-fs-type = "btrfs"` which will override the
+you could create a `50-myos.toml`  that sets `root-fs-type = "btrfs"` which will override the
 prior setting.

-### Note: Today `bootc install` has a host requirement on `skopeo`

-The one exception to host requirements today is that the host must
-have `skopeo` installed.
-This is a bug; more information in [this issue](https://github.com/containers/bootc/issues/81).

 ## Installing an "unconfigured" image